The requirement of using a certified billing software in Portugal will be extended as from...

 The European Commission has announced plans to end a transitional period that lasted 24 years.
 The current intra-Community VAT rules were introduced in 1992 as a provisional regime.
 However, these rules remained unchanged due to, among other reasons, different VAT rates in each Member State.
-The Commission has now published and ambitious plan to introduce a final EU VAT regime.
+The Commission has now published and ambitious VAT Action plan to introduce a final EU VAT regime.

 At the moment, where a business invoices a client in another EU country, the supply is zero rated and the acquisition is taxed in the country of the recipient, who deducts and pays VAT in the same VAT return with the corresponding nil effect (provided the client has full right to deduct VAT).
 Under the proposed changes, the supplier would charge VAT of the customer’s country from his own jurisdiction.
 This VAT would then be reported and collected by the tax authorities in the supplier’s country.
-This authorities would transfer the VAT collectedto the customer’s member state.
+This authorities would transfer the VAT collected to the customer’s member state.
 For example, in the proposed scheme, if a French supplier sells goods to a German customer, the French company would charge German VAT on the invoice.
-This VAT would then be reported in the French VAT return and collected by the French authorities, who would subsequently transfer the amount to the German tax authorities.
+This VAT would then be reported in the French VAT return and collected by the French authorities.
+Then they would subsequently transfer the amount to the German tax authorities.

 This proposal is still under discussion and it will take years and several approvals before it comes into effect.
 The proposed scheme follows the MOSS rules for digital services supplied to non-registered customers.